JVarnica/Caltech256_classification/README.md

 ### Key Observations:

-1. EfficientNetV2 was the best perfoming feature extractor with an outstanding 93.2% accuracy, the model inherently captures the features of Caltech256 best.
+1. The lower resolution of cifar100 had a significant effect on model performance, eventhough it's double the size of caltech256.
+Therefore the feature representations extracted from caltech256 carry more information than those of cifar100, to be expected when upsampling from 32x32 to 224x224 pixels creates interpolation artifacts.
+2. The top performer was EfficientNetV2 medium on both datasets with a satisfying 93.00% and 64.78%.
+The RegNetY-040 performs second best with 85.86% and 62.64%, a small difference of around 2% on cifar100.
-2. The worst performing model is the MLP-mixer with 6.73% which is normal as there is no/little inductive bias, just fully connected layers essentially.
+3. The worst performing model is the MLP-mixer with 6.46% and 8.96% due to little inductive bias, CNNs have more relevant inductive/architectural biases therefore perform much better.
-3. All models which use convolution for embedding  perform signicantly better than models which uses patches (vit/deit3).
-Therefore, the hierarchical representation of an image is vital for a feature extractor.
 4. Transformers need to be fine-tuned on the dataset in order to be effective, the global & high level features learned are not trasferable to the new task unlike with CNN's which capture more local features.
+5. Essentially any model using a convolutional mechanism for embedding instead of relying on patches perform better as features extractors.

 ## Simple Fine-tuning

+In this next phase, a selected sub-set of models are picked to be fine-tuned based on their computational efficiency and performance.
+Our selection also represents the diverse architectures used in the vision domain.

-The following models will be picked for the simple fine-tuning:
+Therefore following models will be selected:

-1. EfficientNetV2: Best performing model (CNN)
-2. MLP-Mixer: Worst model, let's see how well performs when trained.
-3. PVT V2 B3: Hybrid model
-4. Deit3: Transformer model.
+1. RegNetY-040, balance of performance and efficiency.
+Training time approximately 4 times shorter than efficientnet.
+2. Resnet50, base cnn result.
+3. mlp-mixer, mlp architecture to assess improvement when trained.
+4. PVT-V2, bridges gap between cnn and transformer.
+5. vit base, base vision transformer result.

+Furthermore, due to the poor performance of models on cifar100, a custom CNN designed specifically for cifar100 will be trained.
+It uses smaller stride and kernel sizes.
+This will provide a comparative point between transfer learning and designing own models.
+More information on model here (make link!@!!!!)

+### Results

 ## Setup and Installation